MHS School Counselors assist students in preparing for post-secondary success through scholarships and college access programs.

 Scholarships for MHS students only:

-- Moscow Education Foundation - Two $1,000 scholarships to attend the University of Idaho or a vocational/technical school in Idaho.
+• Moscow Education Foundation - Two $1,000 scholarships to attend the University of Idaho or a vocational/technical school in Idaho.
 The deadline is April 29, 2022.
+Applications are available in the Counseling Center.

-- Theodore H. Correll Memorial Scholarship - On the Idaho Community Foundation Scholarship list.
-Not accepting applications until 2023.
+• Theodore H. Correll Memorial Scholarship - On the Idaho Community Foundation Scholarship list.
+3.0 gpa, 3/15 deadline, $883 renewable for 4 years.

-- Hamilton Scholarship for UI attendees only.
-Must be your first semester at school to receive the funds, $1,800 non-renewable.
+• Hamilton Scholarship for UI attendees only.
+Must be your first semester at school to receive the funds, variable amount, non-renewable.
 Once you enroll at U of I you will be automatically offered this scholarship.
 2.0 minimum GPA.
-If you receive the Go Idaho Academic merit scholarship, the Hamilton will NOT be in addition to that.
+If you receive the Go Idaho Academic merit scholarship, the Hamilton Scholarship will be in addition to that.

 Other Lists & Ideas: